guilherme-codes/algorithmguru/README.md

 [x] Move to NextJs
 [ ] Implement Navigation Buttons Logic
 [ ] Implement Code Samples Logic
-  - Only show the button if the code sample is not empty
-  - Render only the default code sample on the server and the others on the client [ ] Add more code samples
+[ ] Add more code samples
 [ ] Add Data Structures Pages
   [ ] Add Array Page